 Individual savings accounts (ISAs) were first introduced by the government in 1999 as a way to incentivise people to save towards their financial futures.

-The main benefit an ISA is its tax efficiency.
+The main benefit of an ISA is its tax efficiency.
 Any income or capital growth is sheltered from income tax and capital gains tax (CGT).
-And that’s never been more valuable as CGT allowances have been slashed over the past two tax years and the rates were hiked in the Autumn Budget.
+And that’s never been more valuable with increases to CGT and dividends tax rates over the last few years.

 What are the different types of ISAs?

-• Stock & Shares ISA – this type of ISA is an investment account where you can get access to the stock market by buying investments like shares, funds, and bonds.
+- Stock & Shares ISA – this type of ISA is an investment account where you can gain access to the stock market by buying investments like shares, bonds, funds, investment trusts and exchange traded funds (ETFs)

-• Cash ISA – is a form of savings account where interest is paid on the cash amount you have subscribed.
-This is similar to a regular savings account you might get with your bank, except you don’t have to pay any tax on the interest.
+- Cash ISA – this is a form of savings account where interest is paid on the cash amount you have subscribed.
+Its similar to a standard savings account you might get with your bank, except you don’t have to pay any tax on the interest.

-• Lifetime ISA – or (LISA) is designed to help people build a deposit to buy their first home or save for later life.
+- Lifetime ISA – or (LISA) is designed to help people build a deposit to buy their first home or save for later life.
 You can put in up to £4,000 each tax year and the government will add a 25% bonus (up to £1,000) on top of what you save.
+Nothing has been confirmed yet, but there are rumours that this product could be closed down, or simplified, in the future.

 How many people in the UK have ISAs?

-Cash ISAs were the most popular option for ISA contributors with more than 60% of subscribers.
-This continues the trend of previous tax years, highlighting that people in the UK feel more comfortable saving than investing.
-The number of cash ISA contributors was higher than usual in the 2022/23 tax year as interest rates were raised by the Bank of England to tackle rising inflation.
+Cash ISAs were the most popular option for ISA contributors with more than 66% of subscribers.
+This continues the trend from previous tax years - highlighting that people in the UK feel more comfortable saving over investing.
+The number of cash ISA contributors has been higher than usual in recent times as higher interest rates have made savings rates more attractive, often above the rate of inflation in 2025.

 Despite Cash ISAs taking the lion’s share of ISA subscribers, the Stocks & Shares ISA boasts a higher overall market value.